First Snow Of Season For Parts Of Midwest, Northeast | Weather.com

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.

-The first snow of the season is expected in parts of the Midwest and Northeast as a November reality check pattern change sweeps cold air as far south as Texas and Florida.
+The first snow of the season has swept across portions of the Midwest, Great Lakes and into the Northeast to end the week as a November reality check pattern change sweeps cold air as far south as Texas and Florida.

-Snow setup: Another potent storm is developing near the Great Lakes and Northeast.
-This storm could sit and spin through Friday or Saturday, with strong winds, raw, cold air, rain, and even some wet snow.
+Snow setup: A potent low-pressure system has developed over the Great Lakes region.
+This storm could sit and spin through Friday or Saturday, with strong winds, raw, cold air, rain and wet snow.

-The National Weather Service has issued various winter weather alerts for snow from the Great Lakes to the Appalachians and interior Northeast.
+The National Weather Service has issued various winter weather alerts for snow from the Ohio Valley to the Appalachians and interior Northeast.

-In general, any snow that falls in the Great Lakes and Ohio Valley will do so through Thursday night.
-Any that falls in the East will do so from later Thursday into Friday night or Saturday.
+In general, any snow that falls in the Midwest will do so through Thursday night.
+Any that falls in the East will do so into Friday night or Saturday.

 (For even more granular weather data tracking in your area, view your 15-minute details forecast in our Premium Pro experience.)